Want to follow along with this writing? Sign up Today, it's free and easy

 Approximately 21 minutes to read

-over 1 year ago Brianna said:
+almost 2 years ago Brianna said:

 The only thing I would suggest to aid the flow of your story is to mix your sentences up a little.
 You begin nearly every sentence with the word "I," which makes it feel very stop-and-go.
 I enjoyed reading the story itself, and I look forward to the continuation.

-almost 2 years ago Kiwi B-G said:
+about 2 years ago Kiwi B-G said:

 Wow, this is great!
 Keep writing!

-almost 2 years ago Bookworm741 said:
+about 2 years ago Bookworm741 said: